-The business of selling brand name consumer products in the OTC Healthcare and Household Cleaning categories is highly competitive.
-These markets include numerous national and global manufacturers, distributors, marketers and retailers that actively compete for consumers' business both in the United States and abroad.
-In addition, like most companies that market products in these categories, we are experiencing increased competition from "private label" products introduced by major retail chains.
+The business of selling brand name consumer products in the OTC Healthcare category is highly competitive.
+This market includes numerous national and global manufacturers, distributors, marketers and retailers that actively compete for consumers' business both in the United States and abroad.
+In addition, like most companies that market products in this category, we are experiencing increased competition from "private label" products introduced by major retail chains.
 While we believe that our branded products provide superior quality and benefits, we are unable to predict the extent to which consumers will purchase "private label" products as an alternative to branded products.

-Our principal competitors vary by industry category.
-Competitors in the OTC Healthcare category include: Johnson & Johnson, The Procter & Gamble Company, Reckitt Benckiser, Kraft Foods, GSK, Sunstar America, Inc., Pfizer, Novartis Consumer Healthcare, Combe, and Boehringer Ingelheim,
+Our principal competitors include Johnson & Johnson, The Procter & Gamble Company, Reckitt Benckiser, Mondelez International, GlaxoSmithKline - Memphis, Sunstar America, Inc., Pfizer, Novartis Consumer Healthcare, Combe, Bayer and Boehringer Ingelheim.